 Pompeii, Herculaneum, or both?

 Both, if you have the days.
 Pompeii is huge and chaotic — the experience is scale.
 Herculaneum is smaller, richer, and better preserved (wood, not just stone).
-The combo ticket (valid 3 days) is €65 vs €58 buying separately; the €7 premium saves a queue and most people use it.
+The combo ticket (valid 3 consecutive days) saves a queue and most visitors who do both choose it.

 How bad are the summer queues and heat?